Pebaz/fasmg-ebc/README.md

 This project is a fork and rebranding of the [fasmg-ebc](https://github.com/pbatard/fasmg-ebc) project and I make no claim that this is original software.
-Everything included in the `include` directory has been written by [Pete Batard](https://github.com/pbatard).
+Everything included in the `src/include` directory has been written by [Pete Batard](https://github.com/pbatard).